honeycombio/honeycomb-opentelemetry-python/DEVELOPING.md

 # or specify a single protocol like with http or grpc:
 make smoke-sdk-grpc

-# To tidy up afer a test run, use:
+# To tidy up after a test run, use:
 make unsmoke
 ```